spwhitton/consfigurator/doc/ideas.rst

 -------------------

 - Define a semantics for version numbers (probably just like Propellor's), start keeping a NEWS file, move from Debian experimental to unstable, start actually announcing releases to sgo-software-announce.
+Take the opportunity to review whole public API for good choices of names and sensible separation of responsibilities.
+Increment major version number from zero to one.